Phonics is the study of relationships that

 3 - Provide decoding practice with scrambled sentences

-Scrambled sentences are included in the Variant Vowel Word Families & Scrambled Sentences product.
-Students must first be introduced to short/long vowel phonemes and spelling patterns since the majority of the words in the scrambled sentences must be decoded using this phonetic information.
+Scrambled sentences are included in Variant Vowel Word Families & Scrambled Sentences.
+Students must first be introduced to short/long vowel phonemes and spelling patterns since the majority of the words in the scrambled sentences must be decoded using these sounds.
 If making scrambled sentences, strive to include as many variant vowel spellings as possible.
-Underline variant vowels in all manipulatives to signal their occurrence.
-This encourages students to think about and apply what they have learned about these sounds and spellings.
+Underline variant vowels to remind students to think about and apply what they have learned about these sounds and spellings.